mag-/gpu_benchmark/README.md

 # Install

 ```
-( if you are not using uv, install it: pip install uv)
+# If you are not using uv, install it: pip install uv
 git clone https://github.com/mag-/gpu_benchmark
 uv venv
 source .venv/bin/activate